igorcmoura/anitopy/README.rst

 Anitopy
 =======

 Anitopy is a Python library for parsing anime video filenames.
-It's based on `Anitomy <https://github.com/erengy/anitomy>`_.
+It's simple to use and it's based on the C++ library `Anitomy <https://github.com/erengy/anitomy>`_.

 Example
 -------